DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

    * - 07_fx
    * - 08_camera

-Each asset type directory is divied in to these directories :
+Each asset type directory is divied in to these directories:

 .. list-table::